 - Check dates for Stellenbosch Street Soirees in the City of Oaks for some laidback mingling with fellow food and wine lovers.
 (Insider tip: January is also a great time to browse around the town while most of the 30,000+ student population is still on summer vacation.)

 - The Galileo Open Air Cinema provides after-hours entertainment under the stars all around Cape Town

-If you want to attend these festivals and events, just contact us and we will customize your itinerary to include them!
+If you want to visit Africa in January, just contact us and we will be happy to help you.